scdemanett/windward-horizon-dedicated-server-docker/README.md

 ## Prerequisites

 - Docker
-- [Windward Horizon](https://store.steampowered.com/app/2665460/Windward_Horizon/) and the dedicated server executable from the [Tasharen Discord Server](http://discord.gg/tasharen) Direct Link for the [Windward Horizon Dedicated Server Executable](http://www.tasharen.com/wh/WHServer.zip)
+- Your world save files (optional - the server can create new worlds)

 ## Setup Instructions

-### 1. Prepare the Game Files
+### 1. Prepare World Files (Optional)

-1. Download the dedicated server executable.
+If you have existing world saves:
-2. Setup directories to map for `gamefiles` and `worlds`. e.g. `/docker/windward-horizon/gamefiles` and `/docker/windward-horizon/worlds`
+1. Create a directory for your worlds, e.g., `/docker/windward-horizon/worlds`
-4. Transfer the game files (dedicated server executable) to your `gamefiles` directory e.g. `/docker/windward-horizon/gamefiles`.
+2. Copy your saved worlds from Windows: `%USERPROFILE%/Documents\Windward Horizon\Campaigns` to the worlds directory

-5. Copy your saved world, found in Windows: `%USERPROFILE%/Documents\Windward Horizon\Campaigns` to the `worlds` directory.
+### 2. Run the Server

-6. Map network ports if necessary, the container is set to use port 5127 by default.
+The server executable is automatically included in the Docker image.
+Simply run the container with your desired configuration.